Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Introduction

 \subsubsection{Previous works on boundedness and decay for Teukolsky-type equations}

-We briefly review here some previous works on quantitative decay for Teukolsky-type equations in different background.
-For an accurate review see the introduction in \cite{TeukolskyDHR}.
-Recall that the $s=0$ Teukolsky equation reduces to the scalar linear wave equation, while the $s=\pm1$ Teukolsky equation is verified by the one-form extreme component of the electromagnetic tensor governed by Maxwell equations.
+We briefly review here some previous works on quantitative decay for Teukolsky-type equations in different backgrounds.
+Recall that the $s=0$ Teukolsky equation reduces to the scalar linear wave equation, while the $s=\pm1$ Teukolsky equation is verified by the one-form extreme component of the electromagnetic tensor governed by the Maxwell's equations.